anopheles-genomic-surveillance/selection-atlas/README.md

 ```

-## Running the gwss workflow
+## Running the GWSS workflow

-The gwss workflow will run genome-wide selections over all cohorts found within the sample sets given in the workflow configuration.
-See the file `config/main.yaml` for workflow configuration.
+The GWSS workflow will run genome-wide selections over all cohorts found within the sample sets given in the workflow configuration.
+See the file `config/agam.yaml` for workflow configuration for the *Anopheles gambiae* complex selection atlas.

 Please note that this workflow will generally require a lot of computation and data access, and so needs to be run on a machine within Google Cloud in the us-central1 region.
 This can be achieved by using datalab-bespin or by using a Vertex AI Workbench VM.